dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

   strategic business decision to build their product around an open source project.
 Corporate open source definitionally has corporate support, but has its own set of problems.
 [^3]: Who wouldn't like a high-paying job with no responsibilities or accountability?
+Jokes on you, I already have that job.
+It's called "Product Manager at Big Tech".
 [^4]: By support for auditing, I mean the dependency manager has a concept of "someone in my organization, or another organization I trust, has audited this specific version of this dependency".
 An example of this is [cargo